Acupuncture for IVF

 What about my partner?

-Partners are welcome to attend the initial treatment where they can talk to the therapist about any questions they may have.
+Partners are welcome to attend the treatment where they can talk to the therapist about any questions they may have.

 Are there any side effects?